VistaCareTech/vistacare_communications_docs/README.md

 # Vistacare Communications Docs

-This is the repository for the documentation of the developments builded on VistaCare Communications.
+This is the repository for the documentation of the developments and procedures builded on VistaCare Communications.

 ## Online Documentation